hazratali/cord/README.md

 Code for analysis of bibliographic data to identify research gaps.
 Identifying research gaps in scientific literature is of utmost importance.
 We propose a machine learning-based approach for identifying research gaps through the analysis of scientific literature.

-This is supplementary material for the paper __Alaa Ali Abd-alrazaq et al., "A Machine Learning–Based Approach for Identifying Research Gaps: COVID-19 as a Case Study"__ (accepted at JMIR Formative Research).
+This is supplementary material for the paper __Alaa Ali Abd-alrazaq et al., "A Machine Learning–Based Approach for Identifying Research Gaps: COVID-19 as a Case Study"__ published in JMIR Formative Research, 2024 Mar 5;8(1):e49411.
+Doi: 10.2196/49411

 ## How to cite?
 ```
-Alaa Abdalrazaq et al., A Machine Learning–Based Approach for Identifying Research Gaps: COVID-19 as a Case Study, JMIR Formative Research, February 2024. doi: 10.2196/49411
+Alaa Abdalrazaq et al., A Machine Learning–Based Approach for Identifying Research Gaps: COVID-19 as a Case Study, JMIR Formative Research, 2024 Mar 5;8(1):e49411.
+Doi: [10.2196/49411](https://formative.jmir.org/2024/1/e49411)
 ```

 # Updated notebook (new)